 The HyperX Cloud Stinger S have a very similar style to the HyperX Cloud Stinger.
 They have an all-black plastic design, with gray accents instead of red accents like their predecessor.
 The boom microphone isn't removable, but it can be flipped up.

 The HyperX Cloud Stinger S are very comfortable headphones.
 They're well-padded and lightweight.
 They also don't put too much pressure on the ears, so they aren't too tight.
+If you're looking for a similar pair of headphones that put less pressure on your ears, check out the HyperX Cloud Stinger 2.

 The HyperX Cloud Stinger S have simple, sub-par controls.
 Like the HyperX Cloud Stinger, there's a slider on the right ear cup that lets you adjust the volume.
 Also, if you want to mute the microphone, you can flip it upwards.